Telecom Patent Litigation Report: Down and Down, the Numbers go

 While patent filing numbers have increased in recent years, patent litigation statistics paint a different picture.
 The number of patent infringement cases in the telecom sector has dwindled in the past two years.

-We noticed this while we were researching on trends in the Telecom domain.
-As a part of the analysis, we had a look at the litigation data of telecom industry in the US.
-What follows next is a brief report on telecom patent litigation in the US over past five years, spanning from 2012 to July of 2017.
+We noticed this while we were researching the latest trends in the Telecom domain.
+As a part of the analysis, we had a look at the litigation data of the telecom industry in the US.
+What follows next is a brief report on telecom patent litigation in the US spanning from 2012 to July of 2017.

 Telecom Patent Litigation Trend – A look at Numbers